17 Essential Productivity Tools for Every Event Planner

 Being productive and avoiding stress is easy when you have the right tools in your arsenal.
 Our event team has compiled its picks for event planner productivity tools to help you work smarter and get more done!

 Time will always be your most precious asset.
 But, as many of you know, event planning doesn’t afford the luxury of time or relaxation.
 According to CareerCast, event planners have the sixth-most stressful job in America thanks to long hours, high pressure, and lack of predictability.

 Throw in the shift to virtual and hybrid events, and we’re talking about even more challenges and uncertainty.
-To help event organizers work more efficiently and ease their stress, we tapped our crack event team here at Bizzabo to compile a list of the best event management tools.
+To help event organizers work more efficiently and ease their stress, we tapped our crack event team here at Bizzabo to compile a list of the top online event planning tools.

 There are tons of project management systems out there, but Monday.com is our pick for breaking down silos, increasing productivity, boosting transparency, and getting more done.
 With data and app integrations, Monday.com is cloud-based and helps you centralize your entire event planning operation in one place.
 Plus, Monday.com’s endless automations help you remove human error and save time.

 Event teams are more spread out than ever before, so digital tools that make collaboration easier are a must for any modern event professional.
 Enter Miro, a fast, free, and easy-to-use infinite online whiteboard that lets you collaborate in real time from anywhere.
 Miro helps you brainstorm, plan, iterate, design, teach, meet, and so much more.

 Notion is an online workspace for productivity-driven teams who need project management, note-taking software, and more.
 Notion helps you coordinate deadlines, objectives, assignments, and more to bust down silos and increase transparency.
 But Notion does a lot more than just boost productivity.
 This video explains it better than we can here: